 The Hot class is a static series which basically means there is a rest between postures.
 It is taught in a hotter room (approximately 105-110).

-There is typically a few more standing and standing single leg series included in this class than you would find in a flow or yin.
+There are typically a few more standing and standing single leg series included in this class than you would find in a flow or yin.

 If you like to move, this class is for you.
-The flow class is a series of postures linked by vinyasa (flow) or salutations (sun salutes).
+The flow class is a series of postures linked by vinyasa (flow) and/or salutations (sun salutes).